ffb-LANL/NHMFL_Core/Libraries/Instruments/LabJack/Readme.md

-Unzip LabVIEW_LJUD-2021-06-04.zip to <vilib>\addons and rename the folder to LabVIEW_LJUD
+Unzip LabVIEW_LJUD-2021-06-04.zip to vi.lib\addons and rename the folder to LabVIEW_LJUD